kilork/hg-git-fast-import/README.md

-# hg-git-fast-import - Mercurial to Git converter using git fast-import with multi repository import support
+# Mercurial to Git converter using git fast-import with multi repository import support

 ## Legal

-Dual-licensed under MIT or the [UNLICENSE](http://unlicense.org/).
+Dual-licensed under `MIT` or the [UNLICENSE](http://unlicense.org/).

 ## Features